-In this post, you’ll learn how to get your React projects up and running quickly, with Create React App.
+In this article, you’ll learn how to get your React projects up and running quickly, with the Create React App.

 Create React App provides a modern build setup for your React apps in no time.
 To get started, you’ll need to install Create React App globally.
 Open your Terminal or console and run: